remo-rcm/.github/profile/README.md

 Welcome to the github page of the regional climate model REMO.
 Originally developed at the Max-Planck-Institute for Meteorology, the model is nowadays further developed and maintained by the [Climate Service Center Germany](https://www.climate-service-center.de/) (GERICS) in Hamburg, Germany.
-For some more detailled informationa and documentation, please consider looking at
+For some more detailled information and documentation, please consider looking at

 * the [model repository](https://gitlab.dkrz.de/remo) at the DKRZ gitlab in Hamburg,
 * a short [model describtion](https://www.remo-rcm.de/059966/index.php.en),